cypress-io/cypress/docs/source/guides/integrating-cypress/continuous-integration.md

 ## Docker

-If you are running long runs on Docker, you need to set the `ipc` to `host` mode.
-[This issue](https://github.com/cypress-io/cypress/issues/350) describes exactly what to do.
+If you are running long runs on Docker, you need to set the `ipc` to `host` mode. {% issue 350 'This issue' %} describes exactly what to do.

 # Troubleshooting